 As we leave the dock, it’s obvious that we are far from alone.
 Florida’s scallop season is in full swing and boats are launching for the journey to the Gulf of Mexico.
 There is excitement in the air.
 We are on our way to one of Florida’s most fertile scalloping grounds.

 For many, this is an annual tradition for families and friends as they gather for a day of fun on the water.
-We slowly motor along the Homosassa River, passing homes that are unmistakably “old Florida.”
-We pass Shelly’s Fish Market, an old-timey fish shack that sells freshly caught seafood “off the dock.”
+While we slowly motor along the Homosassa River, we pass homes that are unmistakably “old Florida.”
+Additionally, we pass Shelly’s Fish Market, an old-timey fish shack that sells freshly caught seafood “off the dock.”
 Next to Shelly’s is a fleet of weather-beaten fishing vessels.
 In the distance are rows of stacked stone crab traps.
-We pass brightly colored “fish camp” homes with screened porches, painted buoys and fishnets draped over fences.
+We also pass brightly colored “fish camp” homes with screened porches, painted buoys, and fishnets draped over fences.
 There is no question that this community is all about being “on” or “in” the water.

 Monkey Island at Homosassa, Citrus County

 As the homes fade away, the landscape begins to become more natural.
 After all, this is the Nature Coast.
 We cruise through a labyrinth of marshes dotted by islands of the state tree, the Sabal Palm.
 This Florida wilderness is distinctly unique, with its undeveloped wild and scenic ecosystem.
 Hammock and mangrove islands dot the landscape and we pass a giant osprey nest nestled into a channel marker.
-We gawk at the nest, really a work of art particularly when the newborn babies peak out of the sticks, twigs and branches that form the nest.
+The nest is really a work of art particularly when the newborn babies peak out of the sticks, twigs, and branches that form the nest.

 In the 1960s, Monkey Island was just a jumble of rocks in the river that submerged during high tide, a hazard to small boats.
-Dirt was dredged onto the rocks, and the resulting visible lump was made more picturesque with some plant life, trees and a lighthouse.
+Dirt was dredged onto the rocks, and the resulting visible lump was made more picturesque with some plant life, trees, and also a lighthouse.

 The monkeys were added later, moved from a nearby wildlife attraction, and have remained a popular draw to the area (which is otherwise focused on manatee tours).
-They are fed twice daily, and have free run of the island.
+They are fed twice daily and also have free run of the island.